ankane/dbx/README.md

 ### Booleans

-Boolean columns are not automatically typecast with RMariaDB and RSQLite due to limitations.
+Boolean columns are not automatically typecast with RMariaDB and RSQLite as column types cannot reliably be determined right now.
 You can manually typecast with:

 ```r
 records$column <- records$column != 0